Learn how to successfully configure Cloud Analytics with Kafka® via the OVHcloud Control Panel.

 Step 5: Configure your options

-You can decide to attach your database to a public or private network.
+You can decide to attach your service to a public or private network.

 Step 6: Review and confirm

-The panel on the right side of the page will display a summary of your order and the OVHcloud API and Terraform equivalents of creating this database instance.
+The panel on the right side of the page will display a summary of your order and the OVHcloud API and Terraform equivalents of creating this engine instance.

-Once the Cloud Databases for Kafka service is up and running, you will have to define at least one user and one authorized IP to fully connect to the service (as producer or consumer).
+Once the Cloud Analytics with Kafka® service is up and running, you will have to define at least one user and one authorized IP to fully connect to the service (as producer or consumer).

 Step 1 (mandatory): Set up a user